Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

 After re-arranging the metric in terms of these new moments, taking into account the fact that the precision of the metric is limited to the $n$-th post-Minkowskian order, and dropping the superscript ``new'', we find exactly the same solution as the one we had before (indeed, the moments are arbitrary functions of time) -- hence the proof.

-The six sets of multipole moments $\mathrm{I}_L(u), \dots, \mathrm{Z}_L(u)$ contain the physical information about \emph{any} isolated source as seen in its exterior.
-However, as we now discuss, it is always possible to find \emph{two}, and only two, sets of multipole moments, $\mathrm{M}_L(u)$ and $\mathrm{S}_L(u)$, for parametrizing the most general isolated source as well.
-The route for constructing such a general solution is to get rid of the moments $\mathrm{W}_L,\mathrm{X}_L, \mathrm{Y}_L,\mathrm{Z}_L$ at the linearized level by performing the linearized gauge transformation $\delta x^\alpha = \varphi^\alpha_{(1)}$, where $\varphi^\alpha_{(1)}$ is the gauge vector given by Eqs.~\eqref{phi1expr}.
-So, at the linearized level, we have only the two types of moments $\mathrm{M}_L$ and $\mathrm{S}_L$, parametrizing $k^{\alpha\beta}_{(1)}$ by the same formulas as in Eqs.~\eqref{k1sol}.
-We must be careful to denote these moments with names different from $\mathrm{I}_L$ and $\mathrm{J}_L$ because they will ultimately correspond to a different physical source.
-Then we apply exactly the same post-Minkowskian algorithm, following the formulas~\eqref{ungen}\,--\,\eqref{hnexpl} as we did above, but starting from the gauge-transformed linear metric $k^{\alpha\beta}_{(1)}$ instead of $h^{\alpha\beta}_{(1)}$.
-The result of the iteration is therefore some
+However, it is always possible to find \emph{two}, and only two, sets of STF multipole moments, $\dM_L(u)$ and $\dS_L(u)$, for parametrizing the most general isolated source as well.
+The route for constructing such a general solution is to get rid of the moments $\dW_L,\dX_L, \dY_L,\dZ_L$ at the linearized level by performing the linearized gauge transformation $\delta x^\alpha = \varphi^\alpha_{(1)}$, where $\varphi^\alpha_{(1)}$ is the gauge vector given by Eqs. \eqref{phi1expr}.
+So, at the linearized level, we have only the two types of moments $\dM_L$ and $\dS_L$, parametrizing $h^{\alpha\beta}_{\text{can}\,(1)}$ by the same formulas as in Eqs. \eqref{k1sol}, hence the new ``canonical'' algorithm starts with

+We must be careful to denote these moments with names different from $\dI_L$ and $\dJ_L$ because $\dM_L$ and $\dS_L$ will ultimately differ from $\dI_L$ and $\dJ_L$ for a given physical source (see Theorem \ref{th:cansol}).
+Then we apply exactly the same post-Minkowskian algorithm, following the formulas \eqref{ungen}--\eqref{hnexpl} as we did above, but starting from the gauge-transformed linear metric $h^{\alpha\beta}_{\text{can}\,(1)}$ instead of $h^{\alpha\beta}_{(1)}$.
+That is, we successively define